SAP/terraform-provider-btp/docs/data-sources/subaccount_trust_configurations.md

 - `name` (String) The name of the trust configuration.
 - `origin` (String) The origin of the identity provider.
 - `protocol` (String) The protocol used to establish trust with the identity provider.
-- `read_only` (Boolean) Shows whether the trust configuration can be modified.
+- `read_only` (Boolean) Whether the trust configuration can be modified.
-- `status` (String) Shows whether the identity provider is currently active or not.
+- `status` (String) Whether the identity provider is currently active or not.
 - `type` (String) The trust type.